 Social Circus Network

 Over the last 17 years, AYCO has learned about the power of circus arts to play an effective role in accelerating youth and community development.
 We call this work Social Circus.
-Social Circus is the application of instructional and cooperative techniques from the world of circus arts to help accelerate desired outcomes in youth development, therapeutic or community development settings.
+We define social circus is a social change intervention that uses the circus arts as a tool for fostering personal and social development of identified “at-risk” individuals.
+The primary goal of social circus is to help participants achieve personal and social development by nurturing their self-esteem and trust in others, teaching them social skills, inspiring them to become active citizens, and helping them to express their creativity and explore their potential.
 You can read more about the definition of social circus in this article written by one of our Social Circus Network Members.

 AYCO has created a national network of social circus programs that offer cost-effective, evidence-based approaches to help people overcome the barriers they face.
-The Social Circus Network provides pedagogical, capacity building and professional development support to individuals and organizations pursuing and engaging in social circus work.
+The misson of the Social Circus Network is to provide pedagogical, capacity building and professional development support to individuals and organizations pursuing and engaging in social circus work as well as to support the sustainable growth of social circus in the United States.

 AYCO Social Circus Initiative